-A selection of bespoke jewels from original designs, to transformations born from inherited brooches, unworn rings and forgotten jewels.
+A selection of bespoke creations.
+From jewels to original designs, to transformations born from inherited brooches, unworn rings and forgotten jewels.
 Created in our London workshops, our jewels showcase Cassandra's exceptional design ethos whilst honoring our customers' personal stories.

 A tired engagement ring of three blue aquamarines was re-imagined by Cassandra within the design of her Aeneus ring, working with the unusual peardrop shape of the outer stones in homage to the original ring.